jtv/libpqxx/include/pqxx/doc/datatypes.md

 _exactly_ at its beginning.

-That's why this function returns just an offset: the index of the byte _right behind the trailing zero._  If the caller wants to use the string, they can find it at the beginning of the buffer.
-If they want to write another value into the rest of the buffer, they can continue writing at the location you returned.
+That's why this function returns just an offset: the index of the byte _right behind the string._  If the caller wants to use the string, they can find it at the beginning of the buffer.
+Or if the caller wants to write another value into the rest of the buffer, they can continue writing at the location you returned.